 When a person is dying from an advanced and irreversible condition, where CPR will not work and could cause harm, health professionals have to explain this.
-Such decisions are made to try to ensure that people receive the care that they need as they are dying, and that they are not subjected to violent physical treatment that will deprive them and those important to them of a dignified death.
+Such decisions are made to try to ensure that people receive the care that they need as they are dying, and that they are not subjected to physical treatment that will deprive them of a dignified death.

-However, for many people there is some possibility that CPR could prolong a person’s life, some possibility that it may fail, and some possibility that it may cause harm.
+However, there is every possibility that CPR could prolong a person’s life, that it could fail, or that it may cause harm.
 The likelihood of each of these possibilities will vary according to each person’s situation at the time.
-Each person will have their own view of whether they would or would not wish to have attempted CPR in their individual circumstances.
-More info can be found here:
+Each person will have their own view of whether they would or would not wish to have CPR in their individual circumstances.
+More information and forms should you decide to complete a DNACPR can be found here:

 In Scotland anyone aged 65 or over is entitled to free personal care, if assessed as needing it.
-Free nursing care is available to anyone of any age assessed as needing it.
+Free nursing care is available to anyone of any age assessed as requiring it.

 Arrangements in England and Wales are different, personal care is means tested and currently local authorities won’t provide care services if you have more than £23,250 in savings and property.
 Advice on funding care in England and Wales is available from NHS Choices here.

 Your local authority will try to establish whether you need care and if so (in Scotland) pay for help:

 - assist with the preparation of food and fulfill any special dietary needs